Table of Contents

 - Mesenchymal structures such as the blood vessels: angiosarcoma or hemangioendothelioma

-HCC is the fifth most common cancer worldwide and the third most frequent cause of cancer deaths.
+HCC is the 5th most common cancer worldwide and the 3rd most frequent cause of cancer deaths.
 Approximately 82% of cases that occur in developing countries are associated with chronic hepatitis B virus (HBV) infections.
 The incidence of HCC is higher among males, with a ratio to females of 2.4:1.

 The exact cause of HCC is unknown, although several risk factors have been identified.
-The four major risk factors associated with HCC are:
+The 4 major risk factors associated with HCC are:

-1. Chronic viral infection (Hepatitis B and Hepatitis C virus infection)
+1. Chronic viral infection (HBV and HBC infection)

 2. Chronic alcoholism